-(D) Bufferyards~~Buffer Yards~~; SFT.
-For those lots adjacent to another city or its ETJ in which the adjacent lot areas are (or are expected to be) less than 3/4 acre per lot, the setback requirement shall be modified as follows: An additional side or rear setback of 50 feet, ~~in addition to the setbacks required above~~below~~~~, shall be required providing a buffer~~Buffer~~ Yard~~Yard~~ to compensate for the differences in lot sizes.
-This bufferyard~~Buffer~~ Yard~~Yard~~ setback shall contain at least 1 tree per 20 linear feet ~~in order to calculate the total number of trees~~.
-If hardy native or adapted trees currently are growing in the area of this ~~bufferyard~~Buffer Yard setback, retention of these trees is preferred over ~~transplanting~~planting new trees ~~in the bufferyard~~.
-Each planted tree shall be a native or adapted species and of a variety normally considered hardy for the ~~type of soil contained in the bufferyard area~~. ~~Naturally grouped plantings are recommended~~.
+(E) Buffer Yards; SFT.
+For those lots adjacent to another city or its ETJ in which the adjacent lot areas are (or are expected to be) less than 3/4 acre per lot, the setback requirement shall be modified as follows: An additional side or rear setback of 50 feet, in addition to the setbacks required below, shall be required providing a Buffer Yard to compensate for the differences in lot sizes.
+This Buffer Yard setback shall contain at least 1 tree per 20 linear feet.
+If hardy native or adapted trees currently are growing in the area of this Buffer Yard setback, retention of these trees is preferred over planting new trees.
+Each planted tree shall be a native or adapted species and of a variety normally considered hardy for the area.
 New trees shall be from the required tree list.
-All ~~bufferyard~~Buffer Yard plantings must be ~~incorporated into the lot or adjacent area~~completed prior to a certificate of occupancy being issued for the lot.
+All Buffer Yard plantings must be completed prior to a certificate of occupancy being issued for the lot.